bhk/build/minion.md

 entire set of generated headers.

-## Argument Values
+## Argument Lists

-Arguments may contain multiple comma-delimited values, each with an optional `NAME:` prefix.
+Argument lists may contain multiple comma-delimited values, each with an optional `NAME:` prefix.

 Rule inference is performed on input files.
 For example, inference allows a ".c" file to be supplied where a ".o" file is expected, as in